Gatabaki/tweet-trend/README.md

 # Trend application

-This is a small application that contains main and test folders.
+This is a very small application that contains main and test folders.
 The Main contains the application code.
-The test contains test cases.
+The test contains test cases for practice.
 It also contains pom.xml which has all dependencies and artifact name and version